The Indelicates: Elevator Music

 By 2013, the Indelicates remained somewhat popular and acclaimed in Germany, but had still found success in the UK elusive.
 After analysing the band's website traffic, Simon claimed that larger numbers of visitors had come from "obvious places" such as London and New York, but the remainder were single-person hits from "pretty much every city I've ever heard of".
 He concluded, "So we’re an unsuccessful band, but on a global scale!"
 Simon and Julia had also gathered an almost entirely new backing line-up for live shows, including Benny Lewis (drums) and Nick Kos (bass), who would remain with the band thereafter.

 In 2014, the Indelicates worked on creating a musical, but found the logistical challenges at odds with the band's availability, especially after Julia became pregnant with the couple's first child.
 Instead, they decided to work on recording and releasing a new album, Elevator Music.
-Julia said that recoding of some of her vocals had to be delayed until after she gave birth "as you lose a lot of lung capacity when pregnant".
+Julia said that recording of some of her vocals had to be delayed until after she gave birth "as you lose a lot of lung capacity when pregnant".

 In November 2014, the Indelicates released their first single from Elevator Music, "The Generation That Nobody Remembered".
 At the same time as creating the album, Simon had acquired a virtual reality headset, the Oculus Rift, and said that the album and the technology "fed into each other" with virtual reality "a big part of the album’s songs and story".
 "The Generation That Nobody Remembered" was backed with "possibly the first" virtual reality music video.
 Designed for use with an Xbox 360 controller and Oculus Rift HMD (while also being compatible with Development Kit 2), the video featured three scenes with different situations and control schemes.
 Simon described the intention of intentional listening environments was to "[recapture] some of the magic of the HMV listening booth or the bedroom record player and bringing music back out from the background – while adding emotional weight with short narrative experiences that mesh with and enhance the songs."